David Robilliard: Career

-David Robilliard met Gilbert & George around 1979, and became one of their models; he was charged with finding models for them in Soho, as well as the east and west ends.
-He featured as in the film The World of Gilbert and George in 1981, repeatedly stating the phrase "I am angry"; his character is described as a "Shot Youth" in the storyboard of the film.
+Robilliard met Gilbert & George around 1979, and became one of their models; he was charged with finding models for them in Soho, as well as the East and West Ends.
+He featured in the film The World of Gilbert and George in 1981, repeatedly stating the phrase "I am angry"; his character is described as a "Shot Youth" in the storyboard of the film.

-David Robilliard pursued his career in poetry during his early years in London.
-His work was supported by Gilbert & George who also encouraged Robilliard to associate images to his written work.
+Robilliard pursued his career in poetry during his early years in London.
+His work was supported by Gilbert & George who also encouraged him to associate images to his written work.
 They published his first poetry volume, Inevitable, in 1984.
 His first exhibition of drawings in the same year, at the Stephen Bartley Gallery, was originally only meant as a backdrop to the book's launch.
 Stephen Bartley describes the way the exhibition developed: "the exhibition was conceived at short notice in collaboration with Andrew Heard, most of the drawings (other than those used in the books) were done in the two weeks before the show.
 I suggested that David and Andrew hire a few frames so that the drawings could be hung as a backdrop to the party.
 I was amazed when they produced some 40 pieces and mounted a professional show.
 Everything was priced at £75, no catalogue was produced because we were concentrating on the book.
 One sale to Anthony d'Offay resulted. (...)
 The exhibition was taken down the day after as the frames had to be returned."
 On the invitation card for the exhibition, Gilbert & George described Robilliard as "the new master of the modern person.
 Looking, thinking, feeling, seeing, bitching – he brilliantly encapsulates the 'Existers' spirit of our time."

-His drawings were also exhibited at l'Escargot, where the first public reading of his poetry took place, performed by Stephen Chamberlain.
-David Robilliard did not want to perform his own poetry live; instead, he recruited people to perform his poetry for him.
+His drawings were also exhibited at the Soho restaurant L'Escargot, where the first public reading of his poetry took place, performed by Stephen Chamberlain.
+Robilliard did not want to perform his own poetry live; instead, he recruited people to perform his poetry for him.
 This included artists such as Leo Burley, who relates his experience in "Memory of a Friend".